skiffos/SkiffOS/README.md

 To customize the core environment, edit the file at `skiff/core/config.yaml` on the persist partition.
 The default config will be placed there on first boot.

+The default config can be overridden with a file at `/opt/skiff/coreenv/defconfig.yaml`.

 ## Configuration Packages

 Skiff supports modular configuration packages.
 A configuration directory contains kernel configs, buildroot configs, system overlays, etc.